SSL Pending Shopify: Why It Happens and How to Fix It

 What Does “SSL Pending” Mean in Shopify?

 An SSL Pending status on the Shopify store indicates that the platform is trying to secure the connection between the site and visitors.
-Shopify SSL certificates provide an encryption mechanism so that data in transit and customer information are protected throughout the transaction process.
+Shopify SSL certificates encrypt data in transit and protect customer information throughout the transaction process.

-Before the complete issuance, a “Not Secure” status tag is given to the store, which may readily compromise user trust and search ranking.
-Swift resolution of this issue gives hassle-free access to the store and strengthens credibility.
+Before the full issuance, a “Not Secure” status tag is displayed on the store, which may readily compromise user trust and search rankings.
+A swift resolution of this issue provides hassle-free access to the store and strengthens credibility.

 Common Reasons for SSL Pending on Shopify